"From the Plains," Frontier Guardian, 4 September 1850, 2.

 Encamped July 14, 1850, 2 o'clock, P.M.

-On Friday, July the 5th, I left Kanesville with W. D. Johnson and F. Hall, (who kindly volunteered to take me forward to overtake the Express company for the Salt Lake Valley,) I crossed at Martin's Ferry and overtook the company, viz: Mr. Orson Hyde, Henry Miller and Joseph Kelley, about five miles from the river encamped.
+EDITORS FRONTIER GUARDIAN--Dear Sirs: on Friday, July the 5th, I left Kanesville with W. D. Johnson and F. Hall, (who kindly volunteered to take me forward to overtake the Express company for the Salt Lake Valley.)
+I crossed at Martin's Ferry and overtook the company, viz: Mr. Orson Hyde, Henry Miller and Joseph Kelley about five miles from the river encamped.
 In the morning our escort returned and we pursued our journey over a beautiful country, though with but little timber yet well watered.
-Passed Hunters company about 25 miles from the river, and generally in good health but getting along rather slow waiting for Brs.
+Passed hunters company about 25 miles from the river, and generally in good health but getting along rather slow waiting for Brs.
 Haywood and Wooley's train to come up.
 Encamped at night on a very pretty stream called Weeping water, passed 12 graves, and 4 in sight of camp.

-8th day—Morning fair, an axletree broke about 10, and came up with Middletoe & Riley's train, and Capt.
+8th day--Morning fair, an axletree broke about 10, and came up with Middleton & Riley's train, and Capt.
 Markham's company at 12.
-A few cases of sickness and one death occurred (G. G. Johnston) while we were with them; traveled 25 miles to day and encamped on the bank of the river which is about 3 miles wide on an average; passed 50 graves up to this time; strong signs of rain to night.
+A few cases of sickness and one death occurred (G. G. Johnson) [George Givens Johnston] while we were with them; traveled 25 miles to day and encamped on the bank of the river which is about 3 miles wide on an average; passed 50 graves up to this time; strong signs of rain to night.

 I am writing up this little sketch on account of expecting the Fort Laramie mail to meet us to-morrow, and we do not know when we shall have a chance to send back again.
 We have passed as many as 25 graves to-day and near as many yesterday; among the number we knew was the wife of Isaac Hill, Edward Wilcox, the wife of Peter Shirts, the widow Browitt, besides a number I do not now recollect.
 Our healths are all first rate.
 Our animals are doing well considering the wet weather and bad roads.
 We hope to get a change at Laramie.